What is the mentorship process on mkdev?

 3. Your mentor draws up a personalized learning plan

-Your personalized learning plan is practically a plan of achieving your set goal.
-It may include learning a specific programming language, a technology (or even a technology stack), writing an app, building your portfolio, preparing for your first job interviews as a programmer, finding a job, career growth…and whatnot.
+Your personalized learning plan is a practical plan for achieving your set goal.
+It may include learning a specific programming language, a technology (or even a technology stack), writing an app, building your portfolio, preparing for your first job interviews as a programmer, finding a job, career growth ... whatever you need to succeed.
 Your learning plan depends entirely on your goal.

 Your plan is always available on your profile page

 Since the mentorship is completely individual, the whole process is non-linear and unique for each student.
-We have no clue what exactly you’re going to learn, but there are some key aspects which constitute the learning process.
+While we don't know exactly what you’re going to learn, there are some key similarities in every learning process.

-Depending on what your program includes, you’re going to receive different practical tasks from your mentor.
-They mostly will be about writing the code for some app or several apps, which might be put later in your portfolio.
+Depending on what your study plan includes, you will receive different practical tasks from your mentor.
+They will mostly be about writing code for one or more apps, which you can then put in your portfolio.

-If you already have your own project or app, the learning process might revolve around them.
-So you’re going to study while developing your project.
+If you already have your own project or app, the learning process will revolve around it so that you can study while developing your project.

 You will be able to get the assignments right on the website